sparky100/Obsidian/2. Areas/SPEN Interview/Presentation.md

 Provisioning
 Governance

 Maturity
 * Shift in thinking - data is an asset
 * Culture
 * Stakeholder management
 *  Link to Digitlaisation
 * Target state

-Data Strategy is driven by your organisation's overall Business Strategy and business model.”
-What does it look like
-Multiple connected threads

 # Implementation
 * Prioritisation